stencila/stencila/assistants/builtin/insert-code-chunk.md

 expected-nodes: CodeChunk
 ---

-An assistant specialized for inserting a new executable `CodeChunk`.
+An assistant specialized for inserting an executable `CodeChunk`.
 Note that other assistants are specialized for inserting code chunks that create figures and tables with captions (`insert-code-figure` and `insert-code-table`).

 ---